 reshared this

-Gurre Vildskägg, Cainmark Does Not Comply 🚲, BedastGPT, Court Cantrell will not comply and Ricardo Harvin reshared this.
+Gurre Vildskägg, Cainmark Does Not Comply 🚲, BedastGPT, Court Cantrell won't conform and Ricardo Harvin reshared this.

 Mastodon Migration